Once Upon a Time.

 After a successful 2008 season, new players continued to join the growing FFPC community.
 In 2009, the Main Event featured 228 teams with another successful weekend of live events in Caesars Palace, Las Vegas.
 The FFPC also began to offer innovating game formats by introducing entirely brand new concepts like the Terminator Tournament.
 The new Pros vs Joes Challenge was also created, pitting industry “Pros” against the FFPC “Joes”.
 The high stakes Dynasty format was brought to life in the FFPC for the 2010 season.

-Prize funds protected in attorney escrow.
-Higher prize payout percentages.
+Fun contests with prize funds protected in attorney escrow.
 Caesars Palace as the 5-star Las Vegas draft venue.
 Lightning fast payouts.
 Hands-on customer service.
 A growing community of players.
 Trusted ownership.
 This is what the FFPC brought to the high stakes fantasy football hobby and to its players in the 2008 and 2009 seasons and continued each year afterwards.

 A New Arrival and a Groundbreaking Partnership